 Advanced strength training and conditioning class designed for the serious trainer who is interested in improving their physical potential through a demanding and comprehensive strength and training program.
 Regular use of both free and machine weights will be augmented with agility and speed training in order to enhance physical potential.
 Grading based on instructors observations, attendance and participation.
-This class meets period only.
+This class meets part of the PE requirements for graduation.
+This class meets during Zero period only.

-Credit Grade Level Course Length Honors Diploma Dual Credit 0.5 9, 10, 11, 12 Semester or 1 Year NO NO
+Credit Grade Level Course Length Honors Diploma Dual Credit Ì 0.5 9, 10, 11, 12 Semester or 1 Year NO NO